cdelledonne/verartis.com/content/english/services.md

   content: >
     Ver Artis is your passport to Dutch delights.
 We offer guided tours to majestic museums and picturesque cities in the Netherlands.
-Explore our services and plan your next experience!
+Explore our services and plan your next experience.
   # video:
   #   url: "https://www.youtube.com/embed/dyZcRRWiuuw"
   #   thumbnail: "images/products/01.jpg"